chunnodu/blog/content/posts/Reading List 2023.md

 1. An African Abroad - Olabisi Ajala
 2. The Mind of the Maker - Dorothy Sayers
 3. Monetizing Innovation (a) - George Tacke, Madhavan Ramanujam
-4. Chip Wars - Chris Miller
+4. Chip War (a) - Chris Miller
 5. Data Modeling Made Simple - Steve Hoberman
+6. Are Your Lights On - Gerald M. Weinberg

 ### In Progress
 - My Vision: Challenges in the Race for Excellence - Sheikh Mohammed bin Rashid Al Maktoum
 - Product Sense - Peter Knudson/Braxton Bragg
+- The Content Trap (a) - Bharat Anand

 ### Upcoming
 - Generating Product Ideas - Artiom Dashinsky